QuitoTactico/DnD-AI/README.md

 We are already developing a `new version on Go`, with most of the functions `migrated into Javascript`, give it a look: [DnD-AI 2.0](https://github.com/QuitoTactico/DnD-AI-2.0)

+Or check other project we developed on django (also with AI usage, better practices, automated tests and continuous deployment): [SoftServe Academy](https://github.com/QuitoTactico/SoftServe-Academy)

 # Welcome to DnD-AI!

 Each year, 10 million Dungeons and Dragons sessions are created, but did you know that more than half of these cannot take place due to a `lack of a Dungeon Master?` Dungeons and Dragons is a game that relies entirely on the imagination of its players, and among them, the Dungeon Master is `the one who creates the story` the players will follow, develops characters, their abilities, monsters, maps, and items – essentially, `the heart of the game`.
 We depend heavily on them, and there isn't always someone willing to take on the role.